 Bidders who have provided their intent to bid on the RFP are invited to submit written questions, requests for clarifications, and/or suggestions for changes to the specifications of this RFP (hereafter “Questions”) by the due date and time provided in the Procurement Timetable.
 Bidders are not permitted to include assumptions in their Bid Proposals.
 Instead, bidders shall address any perceived ambiguity regarding this RFP through the question and answer process.
 If the Questions pertain to a specific section of the RFP, the page and section number(s) must be referenced.
 The Agency prefers to receive Questions by electronic mail.
 The bidder may wish to request confirmation of receipt from the Issuing Officer to ensure delivery.

 The Agency will post responses to questions received on the State’s website at: http://bidopportunities.iowa.gov/ by the dates provided in the Procurement Timetable.
+The Agency will also post responses to relevant questions received from the previous RFP, MED-18-004.
 Follow-up questions to initial responses are permissible as long as all questions are received by the final due date and time for bidder Questions as provided in the Procurement Timetable.

 The Agency assumes no responsibility for verbal representations made by its officers or employees unless such representations are confirmed in writing and incorporated into the RFP.
 In addition, the Agency’s written responses to Questions will not be considered part of the RFP.
 If the Agency decides to change the RFP, the Agency will issue an amendment.